Hit With An Unexpectedly High Medical Bill, Here's How A Savvy Patient Fought Back

 "We definitely admit that the call should have been handled differently," Acosta said.
 "We now have a new call center that we believe will handle this type of call better."

-The Takeaway: Multiple medical billing advocates who reviewed Qiu's case praised her for her tenacity in calling the hospital financial department twice before the procedure.
-But as she herself acknowledged, most people don't have the time or spine to fight.
+The takeaway: Multiple medical billing advocates who reviewed Qiu's case praised her for her tenacity in calling the hospital financial department twice before the procedure.
+But as she acknowledged, most people don't have the time or spine to fight.

 To avoid such situations, experts advised, patients should check in with their insurer about the discounts offered, as hospital staffers may be poorly trained or ill informed.